You may not be surprised to hear this, but it still bears repeating: hybrid events are here to stay.

 What this means is that event organizers who half-heartedly trifled with the hybrid event format last year, no longer have the luxury to be complacent anymore in getting a hybrid event right.

 And there’s a lot to get right.

 There’s more to curating a hybrid event than just planning your in-person event and then inviting virtual attendees to tune in.
 At its essence, a hybrid event is all about bringing attendees together, regardless of their location, to enjoy a shared experience.
 Easy to read but not so easy to pull off, especially when you’re not aware of basic errors that could derail your entire event.

 To help you out, here are 5 mistakes to eschew when you set out to plan your hybrid event.

-Real Time Messaging Protocol (RTMP) is the de facto method for virtual event platforms to stream audio, video, and data over the Internet, meaning that event organizers don’t think twice when the event platform partner of their choice uses RTMP streaming.
+Real Time Messaging Protocol (RTMP) is the de facto method for virtual and hybrid event platforms to stream audio, video, and data over the Internet, meaning that event organizers don’t think twice when the event platform partner of their choice uses RTMP streaming.
 But this is the biggest mistake organizers and planners can make.

 First, RTMP doesn’t allow for two-way communication which means that your virtual attendees will not be able to speak with your in-person speakers or attendees, which means you’re essentially blocking them from fully participating at the event.

 Second, using RTMP causes a 30 second latency issue which means that virtual attendees will continually feel out of the loop and one step behind in-person attendees.
 So if you did decide to use RTMP streaming, your speakers and attendees at the venue would have to continually wait for 30 seconds for the virtual audience to react.